18F/18f.gsa.gov/_posts/2020-03-19-sixth-anniversary.md

 organization because of how we work, the problems we solve, and the investment we make into our culture.
-We plan on doubling down on culture this year by increasing employee engagement with a focus on prioritizing inclusion, growing our skills and expertise, identifying mentors, building our peer networks, and pursuing projects that stretch our capabilities.
+We plan on doubling down on culture this year by increasing employee engagement with a focus on prioritizing diversity and inclusion, growing our skills and expertise, identifying mentors, building our peer networks, and pursuing projects that stretch our capabilities.